Mount Hikurangi (Gisborne District): Flora and fauna

 Mount Hikurangi was the location of the last known mainland sighting of the North Island saddleback in 1910, before its reintroduction to the North Island on the 16th of June 2002 at Zealandia in Wellington.
 In Māori times, kaka would fatten themselves on the berries of the tawari trees growing on the mountain.
 In the 1960s, members of the Gisborne Tramping Club heard what they thought may have been the call of a kākāpō on the mountain, a parrot whose last documented existence in the North Island was in 1895.

-The nearby Raukumara Forest Park's forests include a wide range of podocarp-broadleaved species such as rimu, rātā, tawa, hinau, rewarewa, kāmahi, kahikatea, miro, beech and tōtara.
+The nearby Raukūmara Forest Park's forests include a wide range of podocarp-broadleaved species such as rimu, rātā, tawa, hinau, rewarewa, kāmahi, kahikatea, miro, beech and tōtara.
 Native birds and animals found in the area include pīwakawaka, tūī, whio, kākā, falcons, kererū, brown kiwi, Hochstetter's frogs, snails, lizards, skinks, Motuweta riparia (Raukumara tusked wētā), and short- and long-tailed bats.
 Introduced animals include deer, goats, possums, pigs, cattle and mustelidae, all of which pose a threat to the native wildlife.

 Recreation

 Mount Hikurangi is about 130 km north of Gisborne by road.
 Visitors to the mountain are asked to contact Te Rūnanga o Ngāti Porou before arriving, as the track crosses their private land, which is sometimes closed for short periods for cultural or farming reasons.
 While there is no public vehicle or bicycle access beyond the car park near the bottom, 4x4 tours to the carvings can be organised through Te Rūnanga o Ngāti Porou, who also offer a summit guide and an overnight guide.
 From the car park, it is about a 7-hour walk to the summit.
 There is a hut for public use 4–5 hours up the mountain, but visitors must bring their own cooker and water.
 Bookings for the hut are also made through Te Rūnanga o Ngāti Porou.
 Visitors are advised to be cautious of the mountain's unpredictable weather, and to bring clothing suitable for all weather conditions.

-Hunting of introduced species is permitted in the nearby Raukumara Forest Park.
+Hunting of introduced species is permitted in the nearby Raukūmara Forest Park.